 All Directors aim to objectively discharge their duties and responsibilities at all times as fiduciaries in the best interests of SATS.
-In FY2016-17, the Board adopted a Code of Conduct as a means to guide the Directors on the areas of ethical risk, and help nurture an environment where integrity and accountability are key.
+The Board has adopted a Code of Conduct as a means to guide the Directors on the areas of ethical risk, and help nurture an environment where integrity and accountability are key.